Why Is My Ferret Anemic? What Causes The Anemia And What Can Be Done

 Simple Causes:

-If your are very fortunate, the problem is fleas.
+If you are very fortunate, the problem is fleas.
 Dog and cat fleas are quite happy to feast on ferrets.
 The ferrets habits of burrowing into clothing and stuffed furniture give fleas unlimited opportunity once they are present in your home.
 If you see fleas on your cats and dogs, your ferret has them as well.
-Read about fleas on dogs and cats and ferrets here .
+Read about fleas on dogs and cats and ferrets here.
 It does not take long for fleas to suck a good portion of the blood out of your ferret – leaving it anemic.
 Any product that can safely be applied to kittens can be applied to your ferret to solve this problem.
 Also, run all bedding through a hot cycle in the washer and dryer to eliminate fleas.
-The most effective products are Advantage and Frontline.
+Two of the most effective products are Advantage® or Frontline® or their generic equivalents

 Diet: